-In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, except as described in the schedule of findings and recommendations as item 2018-001.
+In connection with our audit, nothing came to our attention that caused us to believe that Brown's Creek Watershed District failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, except as described in the schedule of findings and recommendations as item 2019-001.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above-referenced provisions, insofar as they relate to accounting matters.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Brown's Creek Watershed District's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.